DmitriiDenisov/airflow-lab/README.md

 11. **Trigger another DAG using TriggerDagRunOperator (example_trigger_controller_dag.py** triggers **example_trigger_target_dag.py)**

 `Example_trigger_target_dag` is ordinary dag. `Example_trigger_controller_dag` uses `TriggerDagRunOperator` which calls inside python-callable function which decides whether to trigger target dag or not + it passes params inside this python-callable function
+**Important: when you trigger controller dag pass inside config dag_run.conf: {"should_trigger": true}.
+This will be asked once you trigger DAG from UI**

 12. **Xcoms (cross communication) (xcom_ex.py)**